nextstrain/ncov/narratives/ncov_sit-rep_2020-04-10.md

 <!-- This is left-side text 10-->
 # [Introductions from North America & Europe to other parts of the globe](https://nextstrain.org/ncov/global/2020-04-09?dmax=2020-03-15&dmin=2020-02-15&f_region=Africa,South%20America,Oceania&p=full&d=tree,map)

-These clusters are not restricted to their respective regions.
+The North American and European clusters are not restricted to their respective regions.
 During this time period, we also see cases from South America, Oceania, and Africa against a backdrop of primarily European and North American clades.
 This indicates that there were frequent intercontinental introductions during this time period.
 <br><br>
 Interestingly, samples from the global south span the full breadth of the tree, indicating that these regions' outbreaks are mixtures of many viral lineages.